aflack143/CrochetHub/README.md

 # crochethub

 ## Description:
-A central location for collection of crochet projects
+A central location for collection of crochet, knitting, and sewing projects

 ## Brief Example: